How will Seattle’s Updated Tree Protection Code Impact You?

 See our article on the updated Seattle Tree Protection Ordinance

-Seattle’s Tree Protection Code is changing significantly with a new ordinance that adds restrictions for private property owners looking to book tree care services.
+Seattle’s Tree Protection Code is changing significantly with a new tree code ordinance that adds restrictions for private property owners looking to book tree care services.

 This ordinance will help protect our urban canopy and work toward Seattle’s goal to reach 30% canopy cover by 2037.